2017-2018 Catalog > Graduate Studies > Graduate Academic Programs and Fields of Study > Cybersecurity, M.S.

 The Master’s in Cybersecurity is designed to allow partnerships with local technology companies and government organizations.
 Students will be required and supported to pursue experiential learning and research opportunities during their studies.
 The program culminates with a team-based capstone project, linked to local industry and government partners.
 Students will work with faculty and partners to develop suitable research and project questions; collect data, design systems, develop software, protocols, methods and techniques; synthesize their findings or work artifacts into a final product; and present their findings to the partners and scholarly venues.

-Students applying to the Information Technology program must submit all official transcripts and a résumé/CV that provides educational and professional experience with specific information about mathematics background, programming background, if any, and their technical skills.
+Students applying to the Cybersecurity program must submit all official transcripts and a résumé/CV that provides educational and professional experience with specific information about mathematics background, programming background, if any, and their technical skills.
 Applicants should also provide a statement of purpose indicating their motivation for choosing the program and the goals they hope to achieve through completing it.

 For additional admission information, see Graduate Admission.